 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of tumor and how to treat it.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 Doctors are working to learn more about how to best treat a GIST and provide the best care to people diagnosed with GIST.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your doctor about the diagnostic and treatment options best for you.
+Always talk with your doctor about the best diagnostic and treatment options for you.

-Looking for More About Latest Research?
+Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding GIST, explore these related items that take you outside of this guide: